 Diabetes and Exercise: Control Your Blood Glucose Levels with Physical Activity

-	Maintaining regular weekly exercise and physical activity is a key part of living well with diabetes along with a proper meal planning approach and taking your diabetes medications as prescribed.
+Maintaining regular weekly exercise and physical activity is a key part of living well with diabetes.

-	“Physical activity increases your body cells’ sensitivity to insulin, making insulin work better for you in moving glucose from your bloodstream into the cells to be used as energy,” says Ms Kala Adaikan, Senior Principal Dietitian, at the
+“Physical activity increases your body cells’ sensitivity to insulin, making insulin work better for you in moving glucose from your bloodstream into the cells to be used as energy,” says Ms Kala Adaikan, Senior Principal Dietitian from the

 Your body cells can also remove glucose from your blood using a mechanism totally separate from insulin during exercise.

 Exercise has the potential to consistently lower your blood glucose levels and eventually lower HbA1c.
 This may result in you requiring fewer diabetes medications or less insulin.

 Exercise and risk of hypoglycaemia (low blood glucose)

 If you have type 1 diabetes or type 2 diabetes and are on insulin therapy, you are at risk of early (during exercise) and late onset (hours after or overnight)

 How your blood glucose levels behave will also depend on the following factors:

 Depending on these factors and your pre-exercise blood glucose levels, you may be required to take additional carbohydrates or reduce insulin, or do both.